dhansel/VersaTerm/hardware/PCB/ReadMe.md

 # Component Ordering

 I sourced most of the parts from DigiKey.
-The [VersaTermBOM.xlsx](VersaTermBOM.xlsx) file in this folder includes all the parts and their part numbers.
+The [VersaTermBOM.csv](VersaTermBOM.csv) file in this folder includes all the parts and their part numbers.
 You can also click the link below to automatically create a shopping cart at DigiKey that contains most of the parts:<BR>
 https://www.digikey.com/short/d0qw14h1